 Is there a way to improve consultation time?

-These can be some of the aspects of patient satisfaction that you might want to ponder upon.
+These can be some aspects of patient satisfaction that you might want to ponder.

-Also, it is important that you decide about the line of questioning.
-Are you going to ask them about their overall experience with the brand or concentrate on disparate sets of treatment?
-If you were to pick on specific sets of treatment, you might get responses that border on either of the extremes because the patient either had a good or bad experience while the general experience of the patient is usually based upon the overall treatment.
+Suppose you were to pick on specific sets of treatments.
+In that case, you might get responses that border on either extreme because the patient had a good or bad experience.
+In contrast, the general knowledge of the patient is usually based on the overall treatment.

 #2 Draft survey questions